 Samatta took to life in Belgium like a duck out of water.
 He did that which is ingrained in him; score goals.
 However, these finishes were not only showcased in Belgium.
-The Europa League saw Genk involved twice during Samatta’s time at the club.
-The Tanzanian grabbed nine goals in 11 qualifying games, and five goals in 19 Europa League Group Stage fixtures.
+The Europa League housed Genk twice during Samatta’s time at the club.
+The Tanzanian grabbed nine goals in 11 qualifying games and a further five strikes in 19 Europa League Group Stage fixtures.

 Genk, in turn, qualified for the Champions League group stages.
 Samatta had reached UEFA’s flagship European domestic event.

 No Tanzanian footballer had ever played in the Champions League.
-Samatta was set to be the first.
-Think of the Liverpool team of the eighties, the countless galacticos in Spain, AC Milan’s star-studded squads in the 21st-century, and Barcelona’s tiki-taka total-football revolution.
+Samatta was in line to be the first.
+Think of the Liverpool team of the eighties, the countless galacticos in Spain, and AC Milan’s star-studded squads in the 21st century.
 There were no Tanzanians during the trophy lift, none on opposing sides, not one.

 This isn’t a shocking statistic by any means.
 Tanzania is not known for its footballing exports.
 I imagine one would struggle to name a Tanzanian footballer aside from Mbwana Samatta.
 This could be, however, the start of things to come for the 57-million-strong population.

-Samatta represented a nation, a continent, and all of those in Tanzania with a dream.
-He had tore up the script and paved the way for others just like him.
-From Mbagala Market, to Simba SC, and on to sharing the field with Europe’s best.
+Samatta represents a nation, a continent, and all of those in Tanzania with a dream.
+He has torn up the script and paved the way for others just like him.
+From Mbagala Market, via Simba SC, to sharing the field with Europe’s best.

-Genk’s Jupiler League win and qualification to the Champions League was a signalling to his people that with real grit and determination, you can achieve anything.
+Genk’s Jupiler League win and qualification to the Champions League signalled to his people that you could achieve anything with real grit and determination.
 Nevertheless, Samatta and the Belgians still had a job to do.

-Holders and six-time champions, Liverpool FC, were joined by an impressive Red Bull Salzburg from Austria, and Italy’s club from Naples, in Genk’s Champions League group.
-On paper, progressing from Group E would be an effort for all involved, especially Genk who were tipped to finish bottom.
+Holders and six-time champions Liverpool FC were joined by an impressive Red Bull Salzburg from Austria.
+Napoli from Italy are the final team to join Genk in their Champions League group.
+On paper, progressing from Group E would be an effort for all involved, especially Genk, who were tipped to finish bottom.

-Erling Braut Haaland, Denmark’s goalscoring prodigy, and company, ran riot.
-50 minutes in, and the Austrians were 5-1 up.
+Erling Braut Haaland, Denmark’s goalscoring prodigy and company, ran riot.
+Fifty minutes in, the Austrians were 5-1 up.
 Possibly a peek into what was to come in the competition for the Belgian side.

 In the 52nd minute, Samatta managed to get himself on the scoresheet.
-A cross whipped in from the left found Samatta open in the box, roughly ten yards out from goal.
+A cross whipped in from the left found Samatta open in the box, roughly ten yards from goal.
 The Genk striker angled his body to head the ball into the bottom right-hand corner.
 The ‘keeper had no chance.
-Samatta’s ability in the air clear for all to see, like it had been in Belgium for the past four years.
+Samatta’s ability in the air was clear for all to see as it had been in Belgium for the past four years.

 Samatta wasn’t here to make up the numbers.
 Speaking after the 6-2 Salzburg loss, Samatta reached out to an adoring fanbase back home;

 Genk mustered up an impressive draw at home to Napoli in game-week two.
-A very impressive point for any side.
-Although there were guts and guile on display to hold the visitors, the point gained would be their only point in Group E once concluded.
+That is a very impressive point for any side.
+Although guts and guile were on display to hold the visitors, the point gained would be their only point in Group E once concluded.

-Samatta ended the European campaign with three goals in six.
-Another against Salzburg and an impressive finish at Anfield.
-Samatta put on a memorable debut performance in the Champions League, and again earned admirers.
-Outside of Africa and Belgium, this hardworking striker with a leap on him and an eye for goal, was relatively unknown.
+Samatta ended the European campaign with three goals in six—another against Salzburg and an unforgettable finish at Anfield.
+Samatta made a memorable debut in the Champions League, again earning admirers.
+This hardworking striker, equipped with a leap and an eye for goal, was relatively unknown outside Africa and Belgium.
 Well, not anymore.

 Mbwana Samatta Eyes the Premier League

 Crystal Palace, Norwich, Brighton, Eintracht Frankfurt and Lazio were all rumoured to be interested in the goal-getter.
-After impressive performances in the Champions League, a quick look into the Tanzanians scoring habits in Belgium would have scouts discover 76 goals in 191 games for Genk.
+After his eye-catching performances in the Champions League, a quick look into the Tanzanian’s scoring habits in Belgium would have scouts discover 76 strikes in 191 games for Genk.
 Interests perked indeed.

-Meanwhile, in the Premier League, a nasty knee injury to recent signing from the Belgian league, Wesley, caused grave concern for Aston Villa boss, Dean Smith.
+Meanwhile, in the Premier League, a nasty knee injury to a recent signing from the Belgian league, Wesley, caused grave concern for Aston Villa boss Dean Smith.
 He needed a replacement and fast.

-What about that guy over in Belgium who nicked a goal against the European champions at Anfield?
+What about that guy in Belgium who nicked a goal against the European champions at Anfield?